Volunteering with the Irish Heart Foundation

 “ I find ringing members weekly for a social chat so enjoyable I really look forward to it, it’s one small way to give back but it is hugely rewarding”

-Listed below are a variety of roles we are currently recruiting for.
+Listed below are a variety of volunteer roles we are currently recruiting for.

-Patient Support Heart Volunteer – This role involves a volunteer phoning a member of our heart support network to inform them of the information and support services available through the Irish Heart Foundation.
+Heart Telephone Volunteer – This role involves a volunteer phoning a member of our heart support network to inform them of the information and support services available through the Irish Heart Foundation, you will be assigned a caseload from your heart programme lead who will also support you.

 “ I enjoy advocating for young stroke survivors, having our voices heard and helping to drive change for the better to live well after stroke”